X-ray dark-field signal reduction due to hardening of the visibility spectrum: Theory

-For energy-integrating detectors, the response function $r(E)$ is proportional to $E$ and the detector's quantum efficiency (fraction of detected incident photons).
-For single-photon-counting devices, $r(E)$ depends only on quantum efficiency (when ignoring non-linear effects such as pileup and charge sharing).
+In an idealized model, the response function $r(E)$ of energy-integrating detectors is proportional to $E$ and the detector's quantum efficiency.
+For real detectors, deviations occur due to the complex interactions of X-ray and visible photons with the scintillator material \cite{Heismann2012}.
+Similarly, the response function of an idealized single-photon-counting detector depends only on its quantum efficiency \cite{Davidson2003}, but photon pileup, charge sharing, and X-ray fluorescence within the semiconductor material lead to a more complex behavior \cite{Koenig2012}.

-Source and detector properties are combined in the quantities $\psi_0(E)$ and $\psi(E)$.
-They are ``detector spectra'', i.e. the \emph{detector signal per photon energy interval} $[E, E+dE]$, for the reference and the sample measurement, respectively, and will be used several times in the calculation.
+Source and detector properties are included in the quantities $\psi_0(E)$ and $\psi(E)$.
+They are \emph{detector signals per photon energy interval} $[E, E+dE]$, for the reference and the sample measurement, respectively.
+They are used several times below.

-As in \eqref{eq:signal_poly}, we will use an overline to mark quantities (signal levels and effective attenuation coefficients) as they would be measured in a polychromatic GBI setup with the detector spectra $\psi_0(E)$, $\psi(E)$.
-Furthermore, we will use the notation $\langle f \rangle_{g}$ to denote the mean of $f(E)$, weighted by $g(E)$, i.e.
+As in \eqref{eq:signal_poly}, we use an overline to mark quantities as they would be measured in a polychromatic grating-based imaging setup with the spectra $\psi_0(E)$, $\psi(E)$.
+Furthermore, we use the notation $\langle f \rangle_{g}$ to denote the mean of $f(E)$, weighted by $g(E)$, i.e.